keithpitty/kpdotcom-jekyll/_posts/2014-01-14-on-language-and-design.md

 Things Every Programmer Should Know*](http://shop.oreilly.com/product/9780596809492.do):

-bq..
-“One of the most foundational principles of good design is:
+> “One of the most foundational principles of good design is:

-*Gather together those things that change for the same reason, and separate those things that change for different reasons.*
+>> **Gather together those things that change for the same reason, and
+>> separate those things that change for different reasons.**

-This principle is often known as the *single responsibility principle*, or SRP.
-In short, it says that a subsystem, module, class, or even function, should not have more than one reason to change.”
+> This principle is often known as the *single responsibility principle*,
+> or SRP.
+In short, it says that a subsystem, module, class, or even
+> function, should not have more than one reason to change.”

 In other words, *responsibility* is equated to *having only one reason to change*.
 As someone else present at my rorosyd talk said in response